eburghar/kakpipe/README.md

 ## Integrate `kakpipe` to your module

-You can easily add custom behavior to the fifo buffer created by `kakpipe` by using one or several `-D name=value` command line arguments that can be used to setup options values in the fifo buffer scope.
+You can easily add custom behavior to the fifo buffer created by `kakpipe` by using one or several `-D name=value` command line arguments to setup options values in the fifo buffer scope.

 You can for instance make a module defining custom mappings for a given filetype and use `-D filetype=myfiletype` with `kakpipe` inside the plugin to automatically setup the file type of the created fifo buffer.
-This allows you to remove the mkfifo boilerplate, and have syntax highlighting coming directly from the external tool.

-The `-n` options allows to use the same buffer at each command invocation.
+The `-n` options allows to use the same buffer (name) at each command invocation.
 By default kakpipe always open new buffer which names are formed by the command name + 1st argument + a timestamp.

 ```
 define-command -override -params 1.. -docstring 'launch cargo with the given parameters inside kakoune' cargo %{